 The AFC Wimbledon manager with the highest win percentage is caretaker boss Nick English.
 English won 19 of his 21 games in charge, giving him a 90.48 win percentage.

-Terry Brown is currently the club’s longest serving manager, having taken charge of 270 AFC Wimbledon matches.
+Terry Brown is currently the club’s longest serving manager, having taken charge of 270 AFC Wimbledon matches, though Ardley is close to overtaking this record.

 The AFC Wimbledon honours list consists of one League Two playoff win (2016/2017); one Conference Premier playoff win (2010/2011); one Conference South title (2008/2009); one Isthmian League Premier Division playoff win (2007/2008); one Isthmian League First Division title (2004/2005); one Combined Counties League Premier Division title (2003/2004); one Combined Counties League Premier Challenge Cup win (2003/2004); one London Senior Cup win (2013/2014); and one Surrey Senior Cup win (2004/2005).